How to find articles

 - See if the article is available in print (links out to the library catalog)

-- Request via interlibrary loan if we don't have it.
+- Request via Interlibrary Loan, if we don't have it, free of charge.

 1. Go to the Google Scholar homepage and click in the top left corner of the screen.

 2. Choose Settings or the in the top right of the menu.